The uniform sparse FFT with application to PDEs with random coefficients: Numerics

-Figure \ref{fig:lognormal_ew1} once again illustrates the Monte-Carlo approximation of the expectation value $\overline{\check{u}_{\boldx_g}}$ with $n_{\text{MC}} = 10^6$ samples used.
-We note, that the solution has a more interesting structure than for the other examples above, mainly caused by the lognormal random coefficient and the non-constant right-hand side $f(\boldx)$.
+We note that the pointwise solution in Figure \ref{fig:lognormal_ew1} has a more interesting structure than for the other examples above, mainly caused by the lognormal random coefficient and the non-constant right-hand side $f(\boldx)$.
 Nevertheless, the approximations $\E(u_{\boldx_g}^{\texttt{usFFT}})$ achieve small errors, which are shown in Figure \ref{fig:lognormal_ew}.
-This time, a further increase of the sparsity $s$ and the extension $N$ still increase the accuracy of our approximations, so the stagnation due to the limitations of the Monte-Carlo approximation $\overline{\check{u}_{\boldx_g}}$, that we saw in the previous examples, does not occur yet.
+This time, a further increase of the sparsity parameter $s$ and the extension $N$ still increase the accuracy of our approximations, so the stagnation due to the limitations of the Monte-Carlo approximation $\overline{\check{u}_{\boldx_g}}$, that we saw in the previous examples, does not occur yet.

 The pointwise errors $\err_2^{\eta}(\boldx_g)$ behave slightly worse but still very good, as we see in Figure \ref{fig:lognormal_decay}.
-As in Figure \ref{fig:affine_decay} for the affine example, the data points are ordered from left to right w.r.t.\ increasing $\eta$.
 Again, the increase of the extension $N$ shows visible improvements of the approximation error $\err_2^{\eta}$.
 The decay rate is lower than before, matching our expectations since the lognormal example is far more difficult than the affine or periodic examples.
-Note, that once again the slope considers all data points shown, while specific decays for fixed extensions $N$ might be slower or faster.
+Note that once again the slope considers all data points shown, while specific decays for fixed extensions $N$ might be slower or faster.
 Further, the size of the error $\text{err}_\infty^{\eta}$ is again about $10$ times the size of $\err_2^{\eta}$, revealing also a good pointwise approximation w.r.t.\ the random variable $\boldy$ in this scenario.

 We notice a similar distribution of the detected frequencies $\boldk$ to the index sets $\J_{\ell}\cap I$ as before, cf.\ Figure \ref{fig:lognormal_anova}.
 The key difference is the size of the GSI for each of these index sets.
 The range of the GSI for $\J_1$ increased significantly, the minimal portion of variance is now only about $30\%$.
 Obviously, the GSI for the other index sets $\J_\ell$ grew accordingly.
 This is probably caused by the more difficult structure of the lognormal diffusion coefficient $a$ and the corresponding more difficult structure of the solution which is reflected in larger differences in the optimal frequency sets $\I_{\boldx_g}$, $g=1,\ldots,G$, cf.\ Remark \ref{rem:growth}.
 Nevertheless, we again detect nearly no significant frequencies $\boldk$ with $4$ or more active dimensions as in the previous examples.